shivannis/xandr-docs-public/xandr-docs/digital-platform-api/creative-vast-service.md

 ### Video Attribute

 `video_attribute` is required for both audio and video creatives on the `creative-vast` endpoint.
-Template ids are:
+Template IDs are:

 - 6439 - Video: Standard VAST
 - 38745 - Audio: Standard VAST